colindean/talks/make_python_devex/presentation.md

 There are a ton of ways to install and use Python:
-Use the system-provided Python, install minor version packages from Homebrew directly(with [caveats about rolling updates][brewpy]; version switch is system-wide), install from Homebrew a version manager such as pyenv or asdf that can install specific minor or patch versions and easily switch per-directory, or install from Homebrew another, specialized package manager such as Anaconda that can install optimized Python builds in an environment activated per-project or per-directory.
+Use the system-provided Python, install a minor version packages from Homebrew directly (with [caveats about rolling updates][brewpy]; and don't forget that a version switch is system-wide), install from Homebrew a version manager such as pyenv or asdf that can install specific minor or patch version and easily switch per-directory, or install from Homebrew another, specialized package manager such as Anaconda that can install optimized Python builds in an environment activated per-project or per-directory.
 For our team, Homebrew or Conda were the go-tos, for the most part.